Spencer Bailey Reflects on the Crash-Landing of United Airlines Flight 232

 SB: I think so.
 I mean, according to the reporting in Laurence Gonzales’s book.
 That [question] wasn’t a part of our interview, so I actually don’t know for sure.
 But I know that he remembers our mom and has memories that I don’t have.
 And I know that he was much more aware of what death meant than I was.
 So that whole experience for him is a whole different kind of trauma than what I’ve gone through.

-AZ: There were one hundred eighty five people who survived that extraordinary crash.
+AZ: There were one hundred eighty-four people who survived that extraordinary crash.
 How did that happen?
 When you see the footage, you couldn’t imagine that anyone would have survived that crash.

 SB: I feel like every single survivor on that plane is indebted to those who were in the cockpit.
 Especially Capt.
 Al Haynes.
 Now, in more recent times, people know “Sully” Sullenberger, but Capt.
 Al Haynes was also a miracle-maker, back in 1989.
 And I would not be sitting in this chair right now, I would not have started this company with you or be where I am, were it not for that man.
 I’ll be forever grateful to him.

 It really is a miracle when you understand the mechanics of what happened that day.
 Which starts with an aluminum part that Alcoa made for a General Electric [CF6] engine.
 It was a faulty metal part that ended up in this engine, which was placed in a McDonnell Douglas DC-10 plane, later sold to United and in use from 1973 until the crash in ’89.
 I believe it was around 17,000 cycles, or flights, until this incident happened.
 To think about the odds, and to think about what a small crack in a metal part could do as it expands and gets worse, to the point that it explodes in the air above Iowa and sends shards through the hydraulics lines of the plane, which control the steering—the fact that they even got near a runway to land the jet is a miracle.
 The fact that people survived even more so.